Deep Face Video Inpainting via UV Mapping: Experiments

 \subsubsection{Inpainting Settings}

-We followed the pre-processing described by Deng \etal~\cite{accu-face-recons-19} to crop and resize the face regions.
+We followed the pre-processing described in Deng \etal~\cite{accu-face-recons-19} to crop and resize the face regions.
 The image size adopted for face videos is $224\times 224$ and the UV maps have a dimension of $256\times 256$.
 To verify our contribution in handling large pose variations, we extracted every $10$-th frames from the original face videos as our test sequences.
+Since our method is robust to pose variations, we randomly sample reference frames from the whole sequence for the training phase.